Municipal Borough of Barnes

 Barnes was a local government district in north west Surrey from 1894 to 1965, when its former area was absorbed into the London Borough of Richmond upon Thames.

 History

+The parish of Barnes adopted the Local Government Act 1858 in 1893.
+It became an urban district in 1894.

-Barnes was formed as an urban district in 1894 and became a municipal borough in 1932.
+On 1 April 1901 the Putney detached exclave was gained from the Metropolitan Borough of Wandsworth.
+Barnes became a municipal borough in 1932.

 It contained the settlements of Barnes, Mortlake and East Sheen.
 It was part of the London postal district and Metropolitan Police District.
 The district was bounded by the County of London to the east, the River Thames and Middlesex to the north, and the Municipal Borough of Richmond to the west and south.
 The council met at 123 Mortlake High Street from 1895 until 1940, when the building was damaged by wartime bombing.
 After the war the council met at the Penryn Rooms in East Sheen.

 In 1965 it was abolished and its former area became part of the London Borough of Richmond upon Thames.